Clean With Cold - Keep it Safe

 Store Dry Ice in an insulated container.
 The thicker the insulation, the slower it will sublimate.
 Do not store Dry Ice in a completely airtight container.
 The sublimation of Dry Ice to Carbon Dioxide gas will cause any airtight container to expand or possibly explode.
 Keep proper ventilation wherever Dry Ice is stored.
 The sublimated CO2 gas will sink to low areas and replace oxygenated air causing suffocation.

 PICK-UP TIME AND TRANSPORTING

 Plan to pick up the Dry Ice as close to the time it is needed or have it delivered to your location on the day of blast cleaning.
 It sublimates at a rate of around 10% every 24 hours, depending upon the quality of insulation.
 If transported inside a car or van for more than 15 minutes, make sure there is incoming fresh air.
-If transported on a flatbed truck, make sure to protect from rain, or you will look like a special effects vehicle with smoke-like fog pouring out behind it.
+If transported on a flatbed truck, make sure to protect it from rain, or you will look like a special effects vehicle with smoke-like fog pouring out behind it.
 I know of a truck pulled over for this problem.

 Treat Dry Ice burns the same as heat burns.
 See a doctor if the skin blisters or comes off.
 Otherwise, if only red, it will heal at the same time as any burn.
 Apply antibiotic ointment to prevent infection and bandage only if the burned skin area needs to be protected.

 Do not leave Dry Ice on a tiled or concrete surfaced countertop or tiled floors as the extreme cold could crack it.